open-telemetry/opentelemetry-proto/docs/specification.md

 The partial success is when the request is only partially accepted (i.e. when the server accepts only parts of the data and fails the rest).
 In such a case:

-* If all of the samples were rejected (not-retryable failures), the server MUST respond with `HTTP 200 OK`.
+- If all of the samples are rejected (not-retryable failures), the server MUST respond with `HTTP 200 OK`.
-* If any of the failed sample write attempts are retry-able, the server MUST respond with related retry-able status code mentioned below.
+- If any of the failed sample write attempts are retry-able, the server MUST respond with related retry-able status code mentioned below.

 In all cases the response body MUST be the same